-Niamh Cusack and Sean Gallagher to Star in Sheffield's AFTERPLAY; Full Cast Announced!
+Niamh Cusack and Sean Gallagher Star in Sheffield's AFTERPLAY, Beg.
+Tonight

 Afterplay is a Sheffield Theatres production starring Niamh Cusack and Sean Gallagher.
 With recent stage appearances in The Curious Incident of the Dog in the Night-Time, as well as TV roles in Heartbeat and Midsomer Murders, Niamh Cusack plays the character of Sonya, whilst Sean Gallagher, best known for his roles in Silent Witness and Coronation Street, plays Andrey.
 Set in 1920s Moscow, Afterplay follows the chance meeting between Sonya and Andrey (characters first brought to life through the writing of Anton Chekhov) in a late night café, as their personas unravel and their true identities are revealed.

 Directed by Róisín McBrinn, whose directing credits include It's a Family Affair (Sherman Cymru), Sixty Six Books (Bush Theatre) and Yerma at the West Yorkshire Playhouse, Afterplay opens the Brian Friel season at the Studio Theatre from tonight, 6 February - Saturday 1 March.

 The second play in the season, Translations, is set in 19th century rural Ireland and is a co-production by English Touring Theatre, Sheffield Theatres and Rose Theatre Kingston.
 Translations follows the story of local farm-girl Máire who finds herself torn between the affections of the local schoolteacher and the love of a British soldier, as the British Army arrives in her village to translate Gaelic place names into the King's English.